-5. Create an email and set up your social media accounts.
+6. Create an email and set up your social media accounts

 Claiming these now ensures others can’t claim them later.

-Whatever you decide to do, once you’ve created an email, it’s a good idea to create digital files for receipts, Siteground etc. to maintain organization.
+Once you’ve created an email, create digital files for receipts, Siteground etc. to maintain organization.

 The theme is the way your blog looks from colors to layout to functionality.